hypi-universe/docs-legacy/content/reference/01-graphql/05-hypi-object.md

 ## Introduction

 We like when things are simple and as automated as possible, especially in programming.
-Another way Hypi helps to do this is with `Magic Hypi object`. **This object gets attached to every type 'behind the scenes'.** Thus, why we are calling it 'magic' – because its never directly created, and it allows the programmer to do some pretty powerful things.
+Another way Hypi helps to do this is with the `Magic Hypi object`. **This object gets attached to every type automatically.** Thus, why we are calling it 'magic' – because its never directly created, and it allows the programmer to do some pretty powerful things.
 An example will help make this clear.

 **Let's say you have a type:**